Mikulitsi/information-security-course/h1 - Should Tero wear a helmet.md

 - He transitioned into repairing and modifying consoles like the PS1 and Xbox.
 He was fascinated by their restricted design when compared to early computers.
 - Gary worked with MAXiMiLiEN, who was a piracy group leader and later became a mod chip businessman.
 Together, they promoted and sold tools like the SX Pro, which allowed people to hack the Nintendo Switch.
 - Nintendo and Sony started to enforce anti-modding measures.
-- Gary was later arrested by the FBI.
+- Gary was later arrested.
 - Even in the current day, Nintendo aggressively protects its IP with them sending cease and desist letters and threatening legal action to cancel Super Smash Bros.
 Melee tournaments to seemingly protect their brand.

 ## a) Security hygiene